Personal

 Literature

 Poetry is a powerful art—much like an encryption, capable of expressing the core of human emotions in minimal words, making it a science in itself.
 I find Hindi poetry, especially from the Chhayawaad period (1922–1938), particularly fascinating.
 This poetic style emphasises a classical approach with Sanskrit vocabulary and strict metrical rules.
-My favourite poetess is Mahadevi Verma, one of the four pillars of Chhayawaad.
+My favourite poet is Mahadevi Verma, one of the four pillars of Chhayawaad.
 A melodious recitation of her work “Jo tum aa jate ek baar” can be found here.
 My favourite poetic composition is the grand epic Kāmayāni by Jaishankar Prasād, another of the four pillars.
-Here is a beautiful vocal rendition of a gem from this era called Madhushāla, composed by Harivansh Rai Bachhan, music by Jaidev, and sung by the famous vocalist Manna Dey.
+Here is a beautiful vocal rendition of a gem from this era called Madhushāla, composed by Harivansh Rai Bachchan, music by Jaidev, and sung by the famous vocalist Manna Dey.

 Indian classical music